halsafar/TaskBarAppIdAdjuster/README.md

 # TaskBar AppID Adjuster

 Automatically adjust the Application ID of any Process with a visible TaskBar entry.
 Which processes to adjust and what action to take is configurable.
+This software runs in the background and continues to watch the task bar to update any new windows that match a configuration.

 ## Status